MikaelaUwU/Awesome-GameDev-Resource/README.md

 # Awesome-GameDev-Resource

 Resources that are helpful in the development of games!
-(Mostly Free Resources) Links plus description from their page.
+Links plus description from their page.